TheSilvered/nest/docs/stdlib/coroutine_library.md

 **Returns:**

 The ID of the current state of the coroutine.
-This function does throw any errors.
+To get the state as a string use the return value of this function to index the [STR_STATE](#str_state) map.

 **Example:**